Surfing a Fish – Maybe just what your surfing needs?

 Learn how to surf your fish/ twinny

 I’ve got actually a whole article about this.
-Just have a look and write in the comments what’s missing.
+Take a look and let me know in the comments what’s missing.

 surfing Fish Surfboard Robi Hendra RR Surfboards Bali © thefreesurfer.com